yw14218/Send-a-bot/README.md

 $ roslaunch rosaria_client main.py
 ```

-Or if you have powerful GPU for visual odometry and wants to apply sensor fusion, run instead:
+Or if you have a powerful GPU for visual odometry and wants to apply sensor fusion, run instead:

 ```
 $ roslaunch pioneer3at send_a_bot.launch